Japan: Typhoon Shanshan brings heavy rains, halts transport – DW – 08/30/2024

 Typhoon Shanshan continued its slow journey across Japan on Friday, causing torrential rains and disrupting transport.

 Typhoon Shanshan made landfall on the island of Kyushu on Thursday.
-It had weakened by Friday morning, but winds of up to 126 km (78 miles) per hour were still blowing.
+It had weakened by Friday morning, but winds of up to 126 kilometers (78 miles) per hour were still blowing.

 The typhoon was near the coastal city of Kunisaki in Oita Prefecture at 8:45 a.m.
-(2345 GMT) and moving northeast, said authorities.
+(2345 GMT) and moving northeast, authorities said.

-Heavy rains preceding the typhoon had killed a family of three on Tuesday, and two more were reported dead yesterday.
+Heavy rains preceding the typhoon had killed a family of three on Tuesday, and at least two more were missing.
 Dozens have been injured, especially as the strong winds and rain shattered glass windows and ripped off roof tiles.

 Which areas have been affected